byuitechops/for-the-strength-of-developers/Project LifeCycle [Draft].md

       * Developer Update Git and Scrum Master Update Trello to Review.
       * Present the Project to the Stakeholders.
 Send back to step 2/4 for additional changes/Unmet needs.
       * OR Project is finished and sent to the field.
-# 8.)
-Monitor Project through Google Analytics and follow up with Stakeholder after decided Timeperiod.
+      * Monitor Project through Google Analytics and follow up with Stakeholder after decided Timeperiod.
+      * Scrum Master and Developer Meeting: Discuss what could have been better.